maryu0/pick-me-game/README.md

 ## About the Game

 The Pig Game is a turn-based dice game that tests your luck and strategy.
-Players take turns rolling a dice to accumulate points, but beware—rolling a 1 will cost you all the points you’ve earned in that round!
+Players take turns rolling a dice to accumulate points, but beware—rolling a 1 will cost you all the points you’ve earned in that round!!!

 ## Features